Jalenhart4/Healthcare-database/README.md

 * CTRL + A to highlight all of the text in the editor
 * Query tab > Execute all

+* Download a query file from the SQL queries folder
+* Open Mysql , go to the File tab > Open SQL Script > choose the sql query file you chose in the last step.
+* Query tab > Execute all
+* See results

 ## Authors

 Sam Prisco